janKekanSan/jankekansan.github.io/pages/sona/bits.md

 ---

 No matter how you write them, names aren't set in stone in Toki Pona.
-Different speaker will use somewhat different names for the same places and things at the same time, and that's okay, the same way describing the same thing two different ways is okay!
+Different speakers will use somewhat different names for the same places and things, and that's okay!
+It's the same as describing the same thing two different ways- something we do in Toki Pona often!

 For your own name, just pick something you love!